MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/wa-manage-seller-availability.md

 # Let sellers set their availability

-Assignment rules can assign new leads and opportunities to your sellers based on their availability, capacity, and attributes.
+Assignment rules can assign new leads, opportunities, and insights to your sellers based on their availability, attributes, and capacity.

-This article covers how to turn on the seller availability feature in Dynamics 365 Sales so that sellers can [set their work hours](./personalize-sales-accelerator.md#configure-your-work-availability) themselves.
+This article covers how to set your sales team's availability.
+Sellers can [set their own availability](#let-your-sellers-set-their-availability) or you can [set their availability](#set-your-sellers-availability-yourself) yourself.
 [Learn how to set seller attributes and capacity](./wa-manage-seller-attributes.md).

-If you prefer to [set your sales team's availability](#set-your-sellers-availability-yourself) yourself, you can.

 [!INCLUDE [sales-work-assignment](../includes/sales-work-assignment.md)]